 The cap will fluctuate according to wholesale market conditions.
 When energy prices go down, caps fall accordingly.
 When wholesale prices go up, the price cap will too – current market conditions suggest the cap will probably rise when it’s next announced in February 2021.

-Ofgem was all set to end the prepayment price cap at the end of 2020, but in August 2020 it rolled the prepayment price cap into the default price cap, which is set to end in 2023.
+Ofgem was set to end the prepayment price cap at the end of 2020, but in August 2020 it rolled the prepayment price cap into the default price cap, which is set to end in 2023.
 Ofgem’s reasoning is that faster switching times and the rollout of smart meters will give UK households better access to good deals – note that this deadline is not set in stone and may change.

 The energy price cap doesn’t place a cap on your total energy bill.
 It simply puts a limit on the unit price of energy, measured in kWh.
 It also places a limit on energy standing charges.
 These include the additional costs associated with supplying your home with gas and electricity.
 The current energy cap is based on a ‘typical’ household consumption: 3,100 kWh electricity (or 4,200 kWh for multi-rate plans such as Economy 7), and 12,000 kWh gas.
 If you use more gas and electricity than these benchmark figures, your bills will be higher than the price cap to reflect the extra energy you’re using.